senderista/rotated-array-set/README.md

 > in O(√n) worst-case time.
 Deletions can be performed analogously.

 All implementations are in Rust, and are benchmarked using the <a href="https://github.com/bheisler/criterion.rs">Criterion</a> benchmark framework.

+A dynamic array implementation of the same data structure (roughly a drop-in replacement for `Vec`, except that it doesn't support deref to a slice) is available at https://github.com/senderista/rotated-vec.